Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Stress triggers the fight-or-flight response, a process mobilizing energy to deal with a threat.

 As the body’s primary stress hormone, cortisol is instrumental in this stress response.
-Therefore, the body preferentially uses available pregnenolone for cortisol production under the influence of stress.
+Therefore, the body preferentially uses available pregnenolone for cortisol production under stress.

 Since only a limited amount of pregnenolone is available, chronic stress decreases the production of other steroid hormones such as progesterone, estrogen, or testosterone (Ezeani et al. 201313).